Dear TexCare, #1mybookmark

 The next day was a disaster!

-SEE IT'S a real adventure – and it's true! |
+SEE, that's a real adventure – and it's definitely true! |

 |